 It has so far been issued three sets of standard contractual clauses for personal data transfers.
 These are accessible on the EU Commission’s website: https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en.

-We specifically want to inform that we use the analytics tool Google Analytics (read more about how and why we you the tool under ”HOW WE USE PERSONAL DATA” and ”COOKIES LOCAL STORAGE OF DATA”).
+We specifically want to inform that we use the analytics tool Google Analytics (read more about how and why we you the tool under ”How we use personal data” and ”Cookies and similar tracking technologies”).
 Google Analytics stores data on our behalf in several countries, including the USA.
 You find more information about Google’s data center locations here: https://www.google.com/about/datacenters/locations/.
 Google has engaged sub-processors who process data in different countries.
 You find more information about Google’s sub-processors and their locations here: https://privacy.google.com/businesses/subprocessors/.

 You find the standard contractual clauses applicable to our use of Google’s services here: https://privacy.google.com/businesses/processorterms/mccs/